roboto-ai/robologs/README.md

 ## Data Formats<a name="data-formats" />

-`robologs` currently has transformations for the following data formats:
+`robologs` currently has actions for the following data formats:

 | Package                                                                             | Extensions          | Description                                                  | Support
 |:------------------------------------------------------------------------------------|:--------------------|:-------------------------------------------------------------|:--------|